Zimmer Biomet Holdings Inc at Wells Fargo Healthcare Conference

-Lawrence H. Biegelsen - Wells Fargo Securities, LLC, Research Division - Senior Analyst
+Lawrence H. Biegelsen - Wells Fargo Securities, LLC, Research Division - Senior Medical Device Equity Research Analyst

-Coleman N. Lannum - Zimmer Biomet Holdings, Inc. - SVP of IR
+Suketu P. Upadhyay - Zimmer Biomet Holdings, Inc. - CFO and Executive VP of Finance, Operations & Supply Chain

-Absolutely, Larry.
-Good to be here.
-Excuse me just one second, I'm going to grab a water, since if I know you at all, you're going to get me talking plenty during this session.
-So fire way.
+I also now have operations and supply chain on the other hand.
+Thanks, Larry.

-Lawrence H. Biegelsen - Wells Fargo Securities, LLC, Research Division - Senior Analyst
+Lawrence H. Biegelsen - Wells Fargo Securities, LLC, Research Division - Senior Medical Device Equity Research Analyst

+And from Investor Relations, Keri Mattox, Chief Communications Officer; and Zach Weiner, Director of Investor Relations.
+Format is going to be fireside chat.
+And if anybody has a question, please raise your hand.
+So Ivan and Suky, thanks so much for being here.

 Zimmer Biomet Holdings Inc at Wells Fargo Healthcare Conference Transcript